data61/dataFusion/ui/README.md

 - `edge width range: log scale, from, to`
 The graph-service provides a totalCount of the number of times a pair of nodes contribute to the totalWeight (that is the number of co-occurrences within 5* the decay value in the specified collections).
 The same transformations as described above for "distance range" are applied to this totalCount to set an edge's width.

-- `top`
+- `maxEdges`
 The maximum number of edges to display.
 Longer edges are filtered out to reduce the number of edges shown.

 - `Top Connected`
-Display the `top` shortest edges within the specified collections.
+Display the `maxEdges` shortest edges within the specified collections.

 - `nodeId`
 The central or starting node for a local network graph.
 Set by clicking a node in any network graph (or may be manually entered).